 1. Applicant's valid actual passport with at least six months validity left before expiration and at least one blank page left in it.

-2. One truly completed Visa Application Form.
+2. One accurately and truthfully completed Visa Application Form.

 3. One recent passport standard photo affixed on the Application Form.